-A student who has successfully completed 20 or more credits at another college must:

-Submit an official transcript of all college credits to Snow College.
+A student who has successfully completed 20 or more post high school credits at another college must submit an official transcript of all college credits to Snow College.
 (See Transfer Credit section of this catalog for detailed transfer credit requirements.)